Sore gums can be very uncomfortable. While it goes away spontaneously most times, it can also be a sign of early gum disease.

 Other over the counter products you can use to treat sore gums are:

 - Mouthwashes that containing hydrogen peroxide

 - Analgesic gels that you can apply directly to the sore gums such as xylocaine gel.

 - Vitamin C supplements and fruits rich in vitamin c like oranges can also be used to promote healing.

 There are a number of reasons that you might be experiencing sore gums, but most of them can be avoided by a healthy lifestyle, proper oral hygiene, and routine dental checks.

-If you have persistent pain, swelling, or soreness on your gums that last longer than two weeks, ensure you make an appointment with your dentist for a full diagnosis and recommendation for treatment.
+If you have persistent pain, swelling, or soreness on your gums that last longer than a week, ensure you make an appointment with your dentist for a full diagnosis and recommendation for treatment.

 - Tooth Extraction Aftercare: Do’s and Don’ts - February 3, 2020

 - How Long Does It Take The Hole To Close After Tooth Extraction? - February 2, 2020

 - Tooth Filling Fell Out?
 Here’s What To Do Next - January 28, 2020